 You can term this stage as an internship.
-This stage is for 1 year given to prepare for the third and final licensing (Physician) examination.
+This stage is for one year to prepare for the third and final licensing (Physician) examination.

-Besides gaining a lot of experience for your career in the future, the knowledge and skills gained will help you attend the final licensing examination successfully.
+Besides gaining much future career experience, the knowledge and skills gained will help you attend the final licensing exam and pass.

 Stage 4: State Examination and Approbation

 Approbation/state examination of medical students consists of the above-mentioned three-stage examinations.
-After passing the 3rd stage and final licensing examination, a medical graduate will be called a Medical Doctor or Physician in Germany.
+After passing the 3rd stage and final licensing exam, a medical graduate will be called a Medical Doctor or Physician in Germany.